LAL/SLAM/README.md

 ## Web interface Configuration

-The SLAM web application is run with UWSGI.
-UWSGI can be used with Apache or Nginx, according to your preference.
+The SLAM web application is run with uWSGI. uWSGI can be used with Apache or Nginx, according to your preference.

 ### Apache Configuration